drasbeck/macos-thinkpad-t430/README.md

 				Enter in the clover boot menu and press F4 and FN+F4 That’s all.
 It’s gonna be on EFI/CLOVER/ACPI/origin

-			-> Then disassemble the DSDT.aml and DSDT’s.aml (0, 1, 2 etc…) only:
+			-> Then disassemble the DSDT.aml and SSDT’s.aml (0, 1, 2 etc…) only:
 				never open these files directly on MacIASL, it will actually ruin them instead copy the .aml's to it's own directory with the refs.txt from tools/iasl use the iasl command in terminal (see tools/iasl/howTo.txt)